wentam/unified-inhibit/README.md

 Disables the auto locker while there is an active inhibit.
 This will capture the inhibit state from all interfaces.

 --ia/--uia are shorthand for these flags.
-Inhibit-type specific flags are planned.
+You can also specify something like --screensaver-inhibit-action to only act on screensaver inhibits.
+See man page for details.

 ## Donations
 Much of my time is volunteered towards open-source projects to improve the free software ecosystem